Fay Biles: Other activities

 In 1974, she ran as a Republican nominee for the 62nd District seat in the Ohio General Assembly.
 In 1975, she formed the Marco Island Taxpayers Association and remained its president until 2000.
 She also served on the Emergency Medical Services Advisory Council and the Water and Wastewater Authority of Collier County.

 As chair of PEPI, Biles joined forces with Jean Barkow to help begin a national fund raising "rope-a-thon".
 In 1978, Jump Rope for Heart was launched.
 Jump Rope for Heart named an individual award in her honor, the Faye Biles Educational Award.
 Due to her interest and activism in physical education, Biles was selected to serve on a United States Olympic Committee.
 In 1986, Biles was inducted into the Ohio Women's Hall of Fame and awarded the R. Tait McKenzie Award by SHAPE America.
 After her husband's retirement in 1989, they moved to Marco Island full-time.
 She was later awarded the Luther Halsey Gulick Award in 1998 while serving as a member of the American Association of University Women (AAUW).
 Two years later, Biles was elected president of Marco Island's AAUW branch from 2000 to 2002.

-She later served on the board of directors for Bancorp Trust Co., FirstMerit Bank of Clearwater and the Vision Planning Committees on Marco Island.
+Biles later served on the board of directors for Bancorp Trust Co., FirstMerit Bank of Clearwater and the Vision Planning Committees on Marco Island.
 In 2001, Biles was elected to the Florida Gulf Coast University Foundation Inc.

 In 2010, Biles was awarded the Centennial Alumni Award by the College of Education, Health and Human Service.
 She was also named a Founding Fellow of Florida Gulf Coast University Foundation.
 After her husband died in 2013, Biles left Marco Island and moved to live with her nephews.
 In 2016, the City of Marco Island announced they were dedicating a community room in her and her husband's honour.